Forever Yours (Dottie West album)

 Forever Yours is a studio album by American country music artist Dottie West.
 It was released in October 1970 on RCA Victor Records and was produced by Jerry Bradley.
 The album was West's fifteenth studio recording issued in her music career.
 It was also her second studio record released in 1970.
-The album contained ten tracks, notably the title track, which became a top forty hit single in 1970.
+The album contained ten tracks, notably the title track, which became a top thirty hit single in 1970.
 The album would also reach peak positions on national music charts.

 Background and content

 Forever Yours was recorded in July 1970 in Nashville, Tennessee at RCA Studio B. The sessions were produced by Jerry Bradley.
 It was West's first studio project recorded with Bradley.
 In previous experiences, she had worked alongside Danny Davis and Chet Atkins.
 For the project, West also wrote the album's liner notes.
 "I love to sing, love to sing to you, and my songs will be," she said in dedication to the fans.
 Forever Yours was a collection of ten tracks.
 Three of the album's songs were composed by West herself.
 Both "Special Memory" and "Cancel Tomorrow" were co-written with songwriter Red Lane.
 "The Cold Hand of Fate" was penned entirely by West.
 Cover versions of songs first recorded by other artists were included for the album as well.
-Songs West covered for the album included "Rocky Top" by The Osborne Brothers, "Raindrops Keep Fallin' on My Head" by B.J.
+Songs West covered for the album included "Rocky Top" by the Osborne Brothers, "Raindrops Keep Fallin' on My Head" by B.J.
 Thomas and "I Never Once Stopped Loving You" by Connie Smith.